vsuzdaltsev/three-aws_serverless_poc/README.md

 ### Prerequisites

 Small demo application which incorporates AWS API Gateway and several AWS Lambdas behind it.
-This has been tested with macOS, but should work under Linux & Windows as well.
+It has been tested with macOS, but should work under Linux & Windows as well.

 #### Software requirements